.PY File Extension

 NOTE: Guido van Rossum created the original Python language in the late 1980s.
 Subsequent versions released in 2000 (Python 2.0) and 2008 (Python 3.0).

-How do I open a PY file?
+How to open a PY file

 You can open and edit PY scripts with any text or source code editor.
 Source code editors provide helpful syntax-highlighting and code-editing tools that make it easier to review and edit Python scripts.

 Some example source code editors include Microsoft Visual Studio Code (cross-platform), MacroMates TextMate (Windows), and Sublime Text (cross-platform).
 Developers who code primarily in Python may want to open their PY files in JetBrains PyCharm, which is a Python IDE for professional developers.